simbody/simbody/CONTRIBUTING.md

 ------------------
 **(still working on this section)**

-Existing Simbody code does not perfectly follow these guidelines and we appreciate issues pointing out problems, and especially PRs that correct our earlier slip-ups.
+Existing Simbody code does not perfectly follow these guidelines and we appreciate Issues pointing out problems, and especially PRs that correct our earlier slip-ups.

 ### General code layout